editor-rs/vscode-rust/doc/rls_mode/main.md

 The indicator may show one of the following statuses:

-* `Starting` - RLS is starting, hence no features are available
+* `Starting` - RLS is starting, hence no features of the extension are available
 * `Analysis started` - RLS has begun analyzing code.
-Features are available, but result may be inaccurate
+Features are available, but the analysis is incomplete therefore possibly inaccurate
 * `Analysis finished` - RLS has finished analyzing code.
-Features are available and result should be exact
+Features are available and the analysis should be accurate
 * `Stopping` - RLS has been requested to stop.
 Features may or may not be available
 * `Stopped` - RLS has been stopped.
 Features are unavailable